graphcore/poptorch/docs/user_guide/intro.rst

   .. literalinclude:: poptorch_training_simple.py
     :caption: A simple example of training using PyTorch on the CPU
     :linenos:
-    :lines: 17-33
+    :lines: 96-128

   .. literalinclude:: poptorch_training_simple.py
     :caption: Equivalent code using PopTorch to train on the IPU
     :linenos:
-    :lines: 3-16
+    :lines:54-89

 * Under the hood PopTorch uses the ``torch.jit.trace`` API.
 That means it inherits some of the constraints of that API.
 These include:
   * Keyword arguments to a model forward operator are not supported.
 Inputs must be torch tensors or tuples/lists containing torch tensors.
   * ``torch.jit.trace`` cannot handle control flow or shape variations within the model.
 That is, the inputs passed at run-time cannot vary the control flow of the model or the shapes/sizes of results.
-    * Half type is no supported.
   * Not all PyTorch operations have been implemented by the backend yet.

 * PopTorch follows PopART's data batching semantics.
 By default this means you will just pass in data of the normal batch size.
 However, there are a number of options provided in PopTorch which will enable